CulhamLab/Eyelink/README.md

 ## Network Setup
 *This process will disable network and internet access until manually undone.
 To undo, follow the same steps but set the TCP/IPv4 back to automatic ip.*
-1. Connect ethernet cable from Eyelink PC to MATLAB PC
 1. On the MATLAB PC...
 1. Open the Network Connections display...
     1. Windows 7: